-A. As measured from each property line of the adult-use marihuana business to the closest Property line of the land use described below, proximity of any proposed adult-use marihuana businesses shall not be less than:

-- 1. One thousand (1,000) feet from an operational public or private school; - Five hundred (500) feet from an operational commercial childcare organization (nonhome occupation) that is licensed and registered with the State of Michigan Department of Health and Human Services or its successor agency; - 3.
+- A. A proximity of any proposed adult-use marihuana businesses shall not be less than: - 1.
+One thousand (1,000) feet from an operational public or private school; - 2.
+Five hundred (500) feet from an operational commercial childcare organization (non-home occupation) that is licensed and registered with the State of Michigan Department of Health and Human Services or its successor agency; - 3.
 Five hundred (500) feet from a public park; - 4.
-Except in the G-2-Downtown Overlay District (OVERLAY No. 3).
-All properties within G-2-Downtown District, in all other overlay districts, a proposed adult-use marihuana businesses shall not be less than Five hundred (500) feet from a religious institution that is defined as tax exempted by the Oakland County Assessor; and - B. If a parcel lot of the Adult-Use Marihuana establishment does not meet the minimum buffer distance as set forth in Section 3.1208A of this Ordinance, an Adult-Use marihuana retailer and/or Adult-Use Marihuana Social Equity Retailer shall be prohibited at that location.
+A proposed adult-use marihuana businesses shall not be less than Five hundred (500) feet from a religious institution that is defined as tax exempted by the Oakland County Assessor in all overlay districts EXCEPT the Downtown Overlay District (OVERLAY No. 3);